andy-preston/openwrt-pic32prog/README.md

 for my application, I just stripped out any references to libhidapi from the compile.
 (Life is too short for GNU Autotools)

+This can be fixed when I try a local build in Ubuntu by installing pkg-config.
+I'm not sure if this will work when I try in the OpenWRT SDK... time will tell.

 serial.patch
 ------------